Is Your Marin Home in a Flood Zone?

 Much of the flood zone determination has to do with the number of feet a house is above a base flood plane (or elevation).
 Each community determines this elevation.
 It may be, for example, 9 feet.
 This sometimes results in a situation where part of a property is in the flood zone and part is above.
 However, if the house is above the base elevation, flood insurance may not be required.

 There are web sites that give you government information on the flood status of your home:

 - MarinMap.
 Click on Search By Address at the top of the page, and then enter your property address.
 Then check “FEMA Flood Hazards” in the left column.
 This is the site that most towns in Marin use for property information.

 - Our Coast Our Future.
 Click on Flood Map.
 This site gives you flood information, wave hazard for waterfront areas, predictions of sea level rise, and more.

-FEMA may update your flood hazard status in without notice.
-It is useful to check these maps at least once a year.
+FEMA may update your home’s flood hazard status without notice.
+It is useful to check these maps every few years.